-The Catalyst Global Real Estate UCITS Fund ("the Fund") aims to generate positive income and capital returns over a medium to long term investment horizon.
+The Catalyst Global Real Estate UCITS Fund ("the Fund") aims to give investors exposure to the total returns (income and capital growth) from listed real estate in developed markets.
+The Fund has a medium- to long-term investment horizon and aims to outperform its benchmark, the FTSE EPRA/NAREIT Developed Rental Net Total Return Index.